paulmach/osm/osmpbf/README.md

 }
 ```

-### Filtering Elements
+## Filtering Elements

 The above skips all elements of a type.
 To filter based on the element's tags or
 other values, use the filter functions.
 These filter functions are called in parallel
 and not in a predefined order.
-If that is okay, they can be more performant than
+This can be a performant way to filter for elements
-the "scanner" api.
+with a certain set of tags.

 ```
 type Scanner struct {